-We are currently meeting on Zoom during Covid-19 restrictions.
-For more information on joining us please email urChristianCommunity@gmail.com.
+We are currently meeting online.
+Check out our Sunday Teaching.
+For more information please email urChristianCommunity@gmail.com.

 The remainder of this page is what a Sunday would be like when we meet in person most of which we’ve been able to replicate with our virtual gatherings.

 Our Sunday service starts exactly around 10:30 a.m.
 It usually finishes between 11:30 a.m. and noon.

 Our service environment and dress are casual.
 We encourage each other to wear what they are comfortable with.
 You will find many of us in jeans and a t-shirt, but others will dress up more.
 Wear you.

 With our kiddos two things rule: showing them the love of Jesus and keeping them safe.
 We provide a nursery for children who have not started kindergarten yet.
 For school age children, they join us for worship and then are dismissed to their own class for the teaching and prayer time.

 Food is a part of pretty much everything we do at CC.
 For Sunday mornings there is a snack table including coffee.
 There’s also hot tea available for the tea drinkers among us.

 Our worship style is hard to name, but most would say it is informal acoustic contemporary worship–though there may be a few hymns mixed in.